durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 >**Important:** Before proceeding with this task, in your Mobile phone, download the **Microsoft Authenticator App**.

 In this task, you, as user Adele Vance, will go through the registration process for a self-service password reset.
-This task requires that you have access to a mobile device where you can receive text messages or a personal email account that you can access.
+This task requires that you have access to a mobile device where you can receive text messages.

 1. Open Microsoft Edge.